bubbarob19/For-MIT-Maker-Portfolio/README.md

 - https://www.youtube.com/watch?v=OuLtjYn8N-0

 Along with this, here is a clip of Minehut trying out my submission for the Minehut Hackathon.
 The link should send you to the correct timestamp, but if it doesn't, the clip starts 35 minutes and 9 seconds into the video.
 Buick (the other owner of this server) and I created a fun obstacle course game mode based on the TV show Wipeout.
-At the beginning, you will even hear a custom Wipeout theme song I created using NoteBlockStudio!
+At the beginning, you will even hear a custom Wipeout theme song I created using [NoteBlockAPI](https://github.com/koca2000/NoteBlockAPI)!

 - https://www.youtube.com/watch?v=O2N1xzvC5pM&t=2109s